 The model is calibrated at quarterly frequency.
-We set some parameter values so that steady-state ratios are consistent with average euro-area 2014 national account data, which are the most recent and complete available data.
-For remaining parameters we resort to previous studies and estimates available in the literature.25
+We set some parameter values so that steady-state ratios are consistent with average euro-area 2014 national accounts data, which are the most recent and complete available data before the where $inv{h,t}$ is the investment flow in real estate ($inv{h,t}$ enters into the computation of GDP).

-24As housing is not produced, it does not enter into the computation of GDP.